Kiril-Donec/kpaint/src/doc/README.md

-# Aseprite Document Library
+# KPaint Document Library

 > Distributed under [MIT license](LICENSE.txt)

-Library to represent the structure of a sprite on Aseprite.
+Library to represent the structure of a sprite on KPaint.